What has STAR ever done for us?

 Created the No13 URZ flag and paraded it big games.

-Funded and commissioned memorial plaque for Roy Tranter.
+Funded and commissioned memorial plaque for Roy Tranter and bought a bench for the memorial garden.

 Implemented the memorial wall.